kiwiaddo/crossways-documents/content/docs/illness-policy.md

 Well being

 * We will promote ongoing, open dialogue/communication around child health and wellbeing with children’s whānau.
-* Teachers will work with whānau to ensure there is common understanding about what will happen when a child is ill, or appears to be becoming ill while attending crèche.
+* Teachers will work with whānau to ensure there is common understanding about what will happen when a child is ill, or appears to be becoming ill while attending.
 * Where a child unexpectedly becomes ill with a general or infectious condition, their parents/guardians will be contacted promptly.
 We will ensure there is a suitable place for their care, where they can lie down comfortably, and be closely supervised until they can be collected and taken home.
 * In the case of a serious illness occurring or noticed at crèche which requires immediate medical attention, all reasonable steps will be promptly taken to get medical assistance and to notify parents/guardians or emergency contacts.
 * A child with a chronic illness will have an individual health plan developed in consultation with their parents/guardians, detailing actions for management of the condition while attending crèche.